What is the hardest part about getting sober?

 Now, my fun looks different.

-No more blackouts, regrets, or apology tours.
+No more blackouts, regrets, drama, or apology tours.

 I laugh freely.